bloominstituteoftechnology/Data-Structures/README.md

 ![Image of a Heap in Array form](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Heap-as-array.svg/603px-Heap-as-array.svg.png)

 ## Stretch Goals
+1. Implement two additional methods on the Binary Search Tree class:

+  * `depthFirstForEach(cb)` receives a callback function as a parameter.
+This method iterates over the binary search tree in [depth-first](https://en.wikipedia.org/wiki/Depth-first_search) order, applying the supplied callback function to each tree element in turn.
+  * `breadthFirstForEach(cb)` receives a callback function as a parameter.
+This method iterates over the binary search tree in [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search) order, applying the supplied callback function to each tree element in turn.

-1. Implement a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) class that adheres to the following specification.
+2. Implement a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) class that adheres to the following specification.
 Uncomment the tests in the `tests/doubly-linked-list.test.js` file in order to test your solution.

   * Consists of a `DoublyLinkedList` class and a `ListNode` class.
   * The `ListNode` class has the methods `insertAfter`, `insertBefore`, and `delete`.
     * `insertAfter` inserts a new node with the input value _after_  the calling node.
     * `insertBefore` inserts a new node with the input value _before_ the calling node.
     * `delete` should remove the calling node from the list (think about what that means).

   * The `DoublyLinkedList` class, like the `LinkedList` class, holds references to the `head` of the list as well as the `tail`; it has the methods `addToHead`, `removeFromHead`, `addToTail`, `removeFromTail`, `moveToFront`, `moveToBack`, and `delete`
     * `addToHead` creates a new node with the input value and adds the new node as the new head of the list.
     * `addToTail` creates a new node with the input value and adds the new node as the new tail of the list.
     * `removeFromHead` removes the current head of the list; the current head's next node should be designated as the new head.
     * `removeFromTail` removes the current tail of the list; the current tail's previous node should be designated as the new tail.
     * `moveToFront` receives a node and moves that node (if it exists in the list) to the front of the list as the new head.
     * `moveToBack`receives a node and moves that node (if it exists in the list) to the back of the list as the new tail.
     * `delete` receives a node as input and deletes that node from the list.

 ![Image of Doubly Linked List](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Doubly-linked-list.svg/610px-Doubly-linked-list.svg.png)